 (Speaking of which, Eilidh's mom creates and donates these awesome Buttony Bears that proudly display a red "button" stoma to help raise awareness of ostomies and to help children learn about and adapt to their own stomas.)

 Eilidh says a huge burden was lifted once she began opening up.
-Her body confidence "skyrocketed" when she finally started talking about her bowel disease and stoma.
+Her body confidence "skyrocketed" when she finally started talking about bowel disease and life with a stoma.
 The sense of shame she once felt turned into defiant pride.

 Today, her message is loud and clear.
 Bowel disease is not a taboo subject and nobody should ever feel like they need to keep their stoma a secret.
 In fact, as she points out in the video, you probably know someone with a stoma and your stereotypes are probably making them uncomfortable.
 So, for real, suck on that, butthole people.